xbst/Nevermore-Sensors/README.md

 If you feel like contributing to the development of this project and other projects like this you can sponsor me on [GitHub](https://github.com/sponsors/xbst), subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).

 ## Notes
-- Readme files in this repo contain Amazon Associate, Aliexpress affiliate, PCBWay affiliate links.
+- Readme files in this repo may contain Amazon Associate, Aliexpress affiliate, PCBWay affiliate links.
 I make a comission on qualifying purchases.
 - This project does not come with any warranty, if you choose to build/use a PCB manufactured using published files in this repository, you are doing this at your own risk!
 - If you want to sell PCBs manufactured using published files in this repository, you are allowed to, and you will not owe me any royalties. **You cannot claim that I endorse the sale**.
 You can check the license file for more information.
 However, if you **wish** to give me a share you can sponsor me on [GitHub](https://github.com/sponsors/xbst), subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).